Runtime-sink-file-close

 - Plain

 Fileruntime variants forward directly toFileSink::close().
-QueuedFileruntime variants first attemptsink.flush()on the queue wrapper, then callsink.sink.close()on the wrapped file sink.- For
+QueuedFileruntime variants first drain the queue, then flush the wrapped file sink, then close it.- For

 false. - After a file-backed runtime sink has already cleared its handle, later